Table of Contents

 To avoid the adverse effects, the central bank would raise interest rates to curb it.
 Higher lending rates make new loans more expensive and reduce aggregate demand in the economy.
 As a result, economic growth began to cool down.

-How real GDP differs to nominal GDP
+How real GDP differs from nominal GDP

 - Nominal GDP in 2017 = US$20 x 10 = US$200 and in 2018 = US$22 x 15 = US$330